Right-covariant differential calculus on ${\cal F}({\mathbb C}_q^{2|1})$: A -graded Hopf algebra

-The elements of the (2+1)-superspace ${\mathbb C}_q^{2|1}$ are supervectors generated by two even and an odd components.
-In this section, we will introduce a Hopf superalgebra structure on the extended function algebra of the quantum superspace defined below.
+The elements of the ${\mathbb Z}_2$-graded (2+1)-space ${\mathbb C}_q^{2\vert1}$ are ${\mathbb Z}_2$-graded vectors (or supervectors) generated by two even and an odd components.
+In this section, we will introduce a ${\mathbb Z}_2$-graded Hopf algebra structure on the extended function algebra of the ${\mathbb Z}_2$-graded quantum space defined below.